ipfs-inactive/blog/content/post/104-js-ipfs-0.48.md

 }
 ```

 With `js-IPFS@0.48.0`, `ipfs.add` now returns a single item.
-This seemingly innocuous change brings a raft of usability improvements as a very common question is 'I added a file, and got back `[object AsyncGenerator]`, what is that?' and then you have to get the whiteboard and the pens out and before you know it you've gone down an long explanation cul de sac when all they wanted to do was get a [CID][] back.
+This seemingly innocuous change brings a raft of usability improvements as a very common question is 'I added a file, and got back `[object AsyncGenerator]`, what is that?' and then you have to get the whiteboard and the pens out and before you know it you've gone down a long explanation cul de sac when all they wanted to do was get a [CID][] back.

 ```javascript
 const file = await ipfs.add('My file content')